cashapp/spirit/README.md

 As spirit is copying rows, it keeps track of the highest key-value that either has been copied, or could be in the process of being copied.
 This is called the "high watermark".
 As rows are discovered from the binary log, they can be discarded if the key is above the high watermark.
 This is because once the copier reaches this point, it is guaranteed it will copy the latest version of the row.

-In practice, this optimization works really well when your table has a `auto_increment` `PRIMARY KEY` and most of the inserts or modifications are at the end of the table.
+In practice, this optimization works really well when your table has an `auto_increment` `PRIMARY KEY` and most of the inserts or modifications are at the end of the table.

 **Note:** Spirit does not support `VARCHAR` primary keys, so it does not need to worry about collation issues when comparing if a key is above another key.